top of page

 Executive Summary

-• A foundation for adaptive clinical trial design.
+• a foundation for adaptive and phenotype-aware clinical trial design

-• A tool for access aware research that includes vulnerable and overlooked populations.
+• a tool for access-aware and equity-aware research that includes vulnerable, severe, underdiagnosed, and structurally overlooked populations

 Core Domains of Phenotyping